ethanwhite/moore-ddd/preproposal.md

 processes, including biosphere influences on carbon fluxes and global change.
 Specifically, we will develop models for the distribution of individuals of species across the globe, the traits of those individuals, and the dynamics of both counts and traits over time.
-These models use large compilations of climate, land use, and ecological data as predictors, including data on the abundances of other species and their potential interactions both within and across taxonomic groups (e.g., birds compete with other birds for food and
+These models will use large compilations of climate, land use, and ecological data as predictors, including data on the abundances of other species and their potential interactions both within and across taxonomic groups (e.g., birds compete with other birds for food and